HOW WE USE GOOGLE

 Google also likes a fast server.
 We build on our own Linux, Solid State Disk (SSD) Servers which are extremely fast.

-We also recommend GSuite for email set up, which gives you a huge amount of space and spam filters like no other.
+We also recommend Google Workspace for email set up, which gives you a huge amount of space and spam filters like no other.
 It also comes with a great number of business tools.
+These are very useful for new and small-medium business as a back office for all aspects of running a business.

 First your site should have text content on all its pages, this is what the googlebots will read when they visit, so it needs to be relevant to your subject.
 All sites will have a subject, the subject matter should be reflected in the page titles, text content and links to sites of similar subject would be a good start, even better would be incoming links from other domains with similar subjects.